 Tonderai Munyevu was born in Zimbabwe.
 He is is an actor and writer, an Associate Artist of Tangle and a founding member of Two Gents Productions.
 He has worked across the UK and South Africa as an actor, director, writer and educator.
 Recent stage credits include Styles/Bantu in Sizwe Banzi Is Dead at London’s Young Vic Theatre and Zhe at Soho Theatre, which he also co-authored.

 Sibusiso Mamba was born in Swaziland and trained at RADA.
 He is an actor, producer, writer and director and an Associate Artist of Tangle.
 He was Associate Lecturer in Drama at Wits University in Johannesburg, South Africa in 2006/2007.
 He is annual Guest Artist and Assistant Course Director of the Rutgers Summer Acting Conservatory (Advanced Track) in New Jersey, USA.
 He recently toured the UK playing the title role in the Young Vic’s production of Athol Fugard’s Sizwe Banzi is Dead.

 Communications Associate – Debo Adebayo

-Debo joined Tangle in 2011 and is also digital and communications consultant to NITRO and The Red Room.
-He previously worked as music supervisor in I Stand Corrected, Muhammad Ali and Me and as assistant composer in Moj of the Antarctic at the Oval House and Lyric Theatre.
-When he’s not implementing theatre digital strategy, Debo works tirelessly in the music, media and arts industries as a music supervisor and creative music synchronisation consultant as well as a record label manager, DJ, producer and promoter.
+Debo joined Tangle in 2011.
+He previously was digital and communications consultant to NITRO and The Red Room and also worked as music supervisor in I Stand Corrected, Muhammad Ali and Me and as assistant composer in Moj of the Antarctic at the Oval House and Lyric Theatre.
+When he’s not planning and implementing theatre digital strategy and communications, Debo works tirelessly in the music, media and arts industries as a music supervisor and creative music synchronisation consultant as well as a record label manager, DJ, producer and promoter.
 Debo has an MA in Music Business Management.